Login

 • Groundwater penetrating the building underground

-• Damage caused by water from reservoirs or other man-made water facilities
+• Damage caused by water from reservoirs or other artificial water facilities

-• Damage caused by vibrations due to the collapse of artificially created hollow spaces
+• Damage due to vibrations due to collapse of artificially created hollow spaces

-4. Are my home contents insured against natural hazard damage?
+4. Are my household contents insured against natural hazard damage?

-Home contents insurance is optional in most cantons.
+In most cantons, home contents insurance is optional.
 There are some exceptions:

 • Vaud